Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Negative employee performance: Bullying can have a major impact on employee mental health, which can eventually lead to anxiety, depression, burnout, disengagement and poor performance.
 This negatively impacts the employee as well as your entire organization.

-• High turnover costs: The costs of turnover, retraining, absenteeism, lost productivity and potential litigation are another reason business owners should be concerned about workplace bullying.
+• Financial losses: The costs of turnover, retraining, absenteeism, lost productivity and potential litigation are another reason business owners should be concerned about workplace bullying.
 On average, it costs $4,700 to hire and train a new full-time employee.
 So if one of your employees quits due to workplace bullying, your bottom line will take a big hit.
+“Based on generally accepted engagement and performance data, we can estimate that every peer of a toxic employee loses about 30 percent of their productive time,” according to Williams.
+“For direct reports, that number is closer to 50 percent.
+This means that you are losing 30 to 50 percent of your return on investment when it comes to salaries and benefits.
+And these costs can add up quickly.”

 • Damaged reputation: It’s going to be hard to attract top talent to your organization if you get a reputation for tolerating bullies.
 If this behavior continually goes unaddressed and becomes baked into your company culture, it can have a lasting impact on your business and your ability to recruit new staff.
 Employees and job seekers place high importance on diversity and inclusion as well as company culture, and they won’t want to work for you if you tolerate bullying in the workplace.

-Jamie Johnson and Amy Blackburn contributed to this article.
+Sammi Caramela and Jamie Johnson contributed to the reporting and writing in this article.

 Did you find this content helpful?